 check Enable OAuth2/OpenIDConnect and fill the required OIDC settings.
 The

-values for these settings can be found in the MIRACL OIDC
+values for these settings can be found in the

-Service Provider.
+service provider.
 By default it is the common authentication endpoint of the

 WSO2 Identity Server Platform (

-Additionally the Identity Provider’s SSL/TLS Certificate must be imported in the WSO2 Platform.
+Additionally, the identity provider’s SSL/TLS Certificate must be imported in the WSO2 Platform.
 The certificate can be retrieved in several ways, more information can be found here.
 Detailed information on how to import the certificate in WSO2 can be found on Step 7 of this documentation.

 Once the certificate has been imported the platform needs to be restarted.

-WSO2 Service Provider setup
+# WSO2 Service Provider Setup

-Once the Identity Provider is up and running you are ready to setup a Service Provider.
+Once the identity provider is up and running you are ready to setup a service provider.

 Go to Service Providers > Add, fill in the required fields and register the service provider.